npomfret/react-native-image-tools/README.md

 ### todo

  * support all file urls (and paths)
- * return null when cancelled instead of error
  * preserve metadata
    * ios support for non-asset image source
    * ios support for non-asset image destination